 Albizu Clinic is located within the San Juan campus of Albizu University.
-Albizu University is recognized as a professional school of psychology, which houses both Ph.D. and Psy.
-D. Clinical Psychology Programs which are accredited by the American Psychological
+Albizu University is recognized as a professional school of psychology, which houses both Ph.D. and Psy.D. programs, which are accredited by the American Psychological Association (APA).

-Association (APA).
 Albizu University has three campuses: San Juan, Mayagüez, and Miami.
 The San Juan campus is Albizu University's first and main location.
 Albizu University is a private non-profit university level institution offering Bachelor's, Master's, and Doctoral degrees in Psychology.
 Albizu University is accredited by the Middle States Association of Colleges and Schools and is licensed by the Puerto Rico Council of Higher Education.

-Albizu Clinic is in Old San Juan and has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 2008.
+The Albizu Clinic is situated in Old San Juan and has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 2008.
 In 2016, Albizu Clinic Internship became APA accredited.
 Moreover, the Albizu Clinic has been licensed since 2010 by the Puerto Rico Department of Health to provide mental health services to the community.

-Albizu Clinic serves primarily the needs of low-income and minority clients in a broad spectrum of clinical areas.
-The site provides culturally sensitive psychological services to the greater San Juan community area and adjacent municipalities.
-Albizu Clinic serves both as a practicum site for master's and doctoral level students, as well as an internship site for doctoral candidates in psychology.
+The clinic serves low-income and minority clients across a broad spectrum of clinical needs.
+The site provides culturally sensitive psychological services to the greater San Juan area and adjacent municipalities.
+Albizu Clinic functions as both a practicum site for master's and doctoral students, and as an APA-accredited internship site for doctoral candidates in psychology.
 In addition, Speech/Language Therapy students, provide services at Albizu Clinic as well.

 The Albizu Clinic is an outpatient community mental health facility established in 1968 shortly after the beginning of the Psychological Institute of Puerto Rico (PIPR), now Albizu University.
 The Albizu Clinic was designed from its inception to provide graduate psychology students of the PIPR a quality training-oriented clinic to acquire and develop the skills needed to become competent clinical psychologists.
 Consequently, Albizu Clinic has offered quality mental health services to the communities of the San Juan Metro area at an affordable cost and from a culturally and socioeconomically sensitive perspective.
 Among the services provided at Albizu Clinic are clinical assessments and diagnostic procedures, crisis, short and long-term interventions, and interventions with victims of domestic violence and sexual abuse.
 Furthermore intellectual, personality, psychoeducational, and neuropsychological assessments are also offered.
 Services are available for children, adults, and adolescents.
 Moreover, Albizu Clinic offers consultation and training to community agencies, educational institutions, and government agencies.

-Interns at Albizu Clinic provide a wide array of therapeutic services to the Clinic's clientele.
-Health services interventions include, individual, couples, family, and group therapy modalities.
+Interns at Albizu Clinic provide a wide range of therapeutic services, including individual, couples, family, and group therapy.
 Interns provide services to a broad spectrum of individuals that are at different levels of the developmental spectrum that range from early childhood to older adults.
 A wide range of clients born in other Caribbean countries come to Albizu Clinic.
 These ongoing migratory patterns provide students and interns a heightened opportunity to delve deeply into most issues pertaining to cultural and socioeconomic diversity including, race, ethnicity, religion, poverty, migration, oppression, and discrimination.
 Illegal migrants from the Dominican Republic and Haiti come to the western shores of the island bringing with them trauma-related symptoms and syndromes, family abandonment/losses issues, housing, food insecurity and job placement needs.
-Furthermore, Albizu Clinic recognizes the importance of offering mental health access to the LGBTTQ+ population and provides services that are inclusive, understanding, and affirming of diverse sexual orientations and gender identities.
+Furthermore, Albizu Clinic recognizes the importance of offering mental health access to the LGBTTQ+ community and provides services that are inclusive, understanding, and affirming of diverse sexual orientations and gender identities.